symmetryinvestments/symgc/README.md

 To run, use dub in the test directory.

+- [X] Add object for including new GC into druntime.
+- [X] Test with real projects
+- [X] Remove pthread override, use normal druntime hooks.

+Note there are 3 configs:
+- `standard` - Uses only druntime hooks for all GC operations.
+The SDC `pthread_create` trampoline is not used
+- `pthread` - Uses only the `pthread_create` trampoline to capture started threads.
+This is the equivalent of SDC's non-druntime build.
+- `legacy` - Uses both druntime hooks and the `pthread_create` trampoline.
+This is what was developed when merging SDC's build of the GC with druntime.

+All three configs pass unittests (only a couple unittests needed modification to pass).

+The integration tests are explicitly using the `pthread` config, as those do not expect to use druntime.

 ## Todo

+- [ ] druntime update to handle thread creation and destruction.
-- [ ] Add object for including new GC into druntime.
+- [ ] Windows support
-- [ ] Test with real projects
+- [ ] Port integration tests to standard config (druntime only).
-- [ ] Remove pthread override, use normal druntime hooks.
+- [ ] ARM 64-bit support.

 ## Acknowledgements